17thshard/palanaeum/README.md

         3. Check if typing `ssh` in your console works.
 If it does, reboot your machine to make sure everything works fine and proceed.

-2. In you console, go to main palanaeum directory:
+2. In your console, go to main palanaeum directory:

     ```
     cd <path to palanaeum>